Gnucash/gnucash-on-osx/README.markdown

 2. Change the dependencies file URI in `gnucash-git/.github/workflows/macos-tests.yaml` to match the file you just made, commit the result, and push it.
-3. Commit and push any changes you made to `dependencies.txt`.
+3. Commit and push any changes you made to `dependencies.txt` and `depstarball.sh`.